 Every Denver and Colorado business has unique risks that can seriously harm an organization’s operations if not properly protected against.
 As a business utilizing technology to produce and deliver products and/or services, it’s important to recognize and take precautions against risks that your commercial general liability coverage doesn’t include.
 Technology professional liability coverage, also referred to as tech errors and omissions (E&O), is essential for companies using technology because it addresses a lack of protection in general liability policies, which typically do not cover claims of third-party financial harm.

 Our local insurance agency has been helping Denver and Colorado technology, computer and IT related businesses with insurance since 2004.
 Please contact us to discuss professional liability and your business.
 We also provide other insurance products designed to meet the needs of Colorado tech businesses.
 We are looking forward to working with you.
+Please click here for a list of Colorado technology businesses that we can help obtain coverage specifically designed for each unique entity.

 Who needs Tech E&O Coverage?